DNIStream/dni.website/README.md

 * A .Net Core 2.2.1 RESTful Web API ([src/DNI.API](src/DNI.API))
 * An Angular front-end (with a small number of Karma / Jasmine tests) ([src/DNI.Web](src/DNI.Web))
 * A docker / docker-compose configuration for production deployment ([docker-compose.yml](docker-compose.yml))
-* NGINX configuration files for deployment ([NGINX folder](nginx))
+* NGINX configuration files for a docker reverse proxy deployment ([NGINX folder](nginx))

-All data comes from Fireside and YouTube APIs, so there is no data persistence - caching will be implemented in the near future. there is currently a bug surrounding the display of information, see #8, #31 & #33.
+All data comes from Fireside's RSS feed.

-## How to run
+## How to Run

 The solution relies heavily on a number of configuration values and secret keys for API integration.
-These keys are *not* pushed to the repository, but are accessed from a local `.env` file on the developer's machine.
+These keys are *not* pushed to the repository, but are accessed from a local `.env` file on the developer's machine, and within the CI / CD pipeline.
 All APIs are configured with both development and production keys with the relevant security restrictions (IP, referrer etc).
-Please speak to [Chris Sebok](https://github.com/Bidthedog) if you need access to these keys, though you can set up and configure your own if you are forking this repositry to create a similar website.
+Please speak to [Chris Sebok](https://github.com/Bidthedog) if you need access to these keys, though you can set up and configure your own if you are forking this repository to create a similar website.

-A number of helper scripts are included to get the solution working in development mode on a Windows box.
-Docker is **not** used for development, but can be configured for "local production" testing and full production deployment.
+A number of helper scripts are included to facilitate the setup of a development environment on a Windows box.
+Docker is **not** used for development, but can be configured for "local production" testing.

-Both local development and dev / prod deployment via docker relies on the below file:

-* Create a `.env` file in the repository root with the following contents (sensitive info redacted):
+The local development scripts **and** local docker production deployment testing require a `.env` file to be created in the repository root with the following contents (sensitive info redacted):

-##### Production values (Linux deployment):
+##### Production values
 ```
 BUILD_ENVIRONMENT=prod
 ASPNETCORE_ENVIRONMENT=Production
 CAPTCHA_KEY=<REDACTED>
 ASPNET_CONFIGURATION=Release
 SMTP_SERVER=<REDACTED>
+SMTP_PORT=25
+SMTP_ENABLE_SSL=True
 SMTP_USERNAME=<REDACTED>
 SMTP_PASSWORD=<REDACTED>
 LOG_MOUNT_PATH=/app/api.dnistream.live/logs